 David Morse : Ex CIA-agent

 The movie looks like “I am Legend“, but on a higher level.
-I thought it was an exciting and wonderful action disaster movie to sit back and watch it from your couch, with a bowl of salted peanuts, on a Friday night.
+I thought it was an exciting and wonderful action, disaster horror movie.
+A great flick to watch while sitting in your couch with a bowl of salted peanuts on a Friday night.
 The zombie concept plays a major role but ultimately it’s not a real zombie movie.
-Where a zombie movie emphasis on bringing the pictures as gross as possible (dismembering human individuals f.e.), WWZ emphasis on the visualization of the mass hysteria that was caused by a rapidly spreading deadly virus.
-In my view, these shots were magnificent visualized at certain times.
+Where a zombie movie emphasis on bringing the pictures as gross as possible (dismembering human individuals f.e.), “World War Z” emphasis on the visualization of the mass hysteria that was caused by a rapidly spreading deadly virus.
+In my opinion, these shots were magnificent visualized at certain times.
 The mass moving like running water and how a group of brainless zombies are jumping at everything while chattering with their teeth.
 For me, the term zombie was shown in a very different way.
 And it was a very successful way eventually.

 1. The totally unnecessary part with the young scientist who shot himself through the head after a slip in a rather dorky way.